 Elsewhere, Sauchiehall visitors hit The Garage in search of a bass-thumping gig.
 There really is no shortage of clubs around here, although you might want to check out Edinburgh for gigs that have more old-style Scottish atmosphere.

-2. Glasgow East, academically-oriented area with some touristic attractions
+2. Glasgow East, where to stay in Glasgow in an academically oriented area with some tourist attractions

 Moving east and south multiple students accommodations areas dot the Glasgow City map.
 There’s the Caledonian University and School of Art out here, plus the University of Strathclyde.